How to Get the Classic Start Menu on Windows 11

 1. Use Start Menu Settings to Make It More “Classic”

-While this does not fully restore the old Start Menu, it improves usability.
+While this does not fully restore the old Start Menu, it improves usability by making navigation simpler and more familiar for users.

 This helps reduce clutter but does not change the overall design.